 No match for the real deal

-Seeking to gauge industry opinion on the value of online training vehicles such as YouTube videos or other programs that can be viewed on demand for a fee, the survey asked about such offerings.
+Seeking to gauge industry opinion on the value of online training vehicles such as YouTube videos or other programs that you can view on demand for a fee, the survey asked about such offerings.
 Judging from the opinions voiced, there’s no substitute for the real deal — in-person training programs offered by knowledgeable industry experts.

 “Useful but not deep enough,” one reply stated about online videos.
 Another said some YouTube videos are “mildly helpful.”

-One survey participant said the videos are of use “to remind or refresh what was said at a class.”
+One survey participant said the videos are of use “to remind or refresh what the speakers and trainers said at a class.”

 But most comments were dismissive of these online videos.
 “Not recommended,” one reply stated flatly.